 University or college teaching experience.

-Reference Requirement Applications must include confidential letters of recommendation* (a minimum of 3 are required and a maximum of 5 will be accepted).
+Reference Requirement Applications must include confidential letters of recommendation* (a minimum of three are required and a maximum of five will be accepted).
 Note that your references, or dossier service, will submit their confidential letters directly to the UC Recruit System.

 *All letters will be treated as confidential per University of California policy and California state law.
 For any reference letter provided via a third party (i.e., dossier service, career center), direct the author to UCSC's confidentiality statement at http://apo.ucsc.edu/confstm.htm.

-RECRUITMENT PERIOD Applications for this recruitment will be accepted beginning August 1, 2018 through June 1, 2020.
-This recruitment is valid for initial appointments beginning fall quarter 2018 through spring quarter 2021.
+RECRUITMENT PERIOD Applications for this recruitment will be accepted through July 9, 2021.
+This recruitment is valid for initial appointments beginning fall quarter 2020 through fall quarter 2021.
 Initial appointments made after this period must be made through other recruitments.